 - Medical: Once the injury is known you have up to 3 yrs and 1 yr from finding out

 How Is Fault Defined According To California Law?

 The state of California is what is known as a comparative negligence state.
 This particular law means that fault can be divided and assigned among the parties involved.
 Basically, a victim or plaintiff can be given damages in the event that the accident was also a result of their negligence.
 Basically, the victim’s damages would be lowered according to how much of the accident was their fault.
 One example is if your settlement is $100,000 but you were actually 25% faulty for the accident, then you would only get $75,000.
 Additionally, California also uses the pure comparative fault rule which means that even if the defendant was 98-99% at fault then it is still possible for them to get compensation for damages.

 Hire A McDonald Worley Injury Attorney Today

-We have been serving in Santa Ana for many years and we are completely committed to our clients and ensuring they are well protected.
-We give each case a great deal of attention and care and we have gained respect from national legal bodies.
+We are completely committed to our clients in Santa Ana and ensuring they are well protected.
+We pledge to give each case a great deal of attention and care.

-So, if you are the victim of an injury and you need an attorney to represent you in Santa Ana, then be sure to call us and you will get a completely free consultation.
-We cover any case, from slip and falls, to car accidents, to medical malpractice.
-You won’t have to pay any legal fees until we have won your case and you have received compensation.
+If you are the victim of an injury and you need an attorney to represent you sin Santa Ana, then be sure to call us and you will get a completely free consultation.
+We cover all types of injury cases, from slip and falls, to car accidents, to medical malpractice.
+You won’t have to pay any legal fees unless we have won your case and you have received compensation.

-You can call us at 877-721-3423 or go to our website and fill out our form and we will contact you.
+You can call us at 877-721-3423 or fill out our contact form and we will contact you.
 If you’re in the hospital or at home, then we can come to you!